celigo/integrator-api-docs/index.md

 The following sections are organized by application and adaptor, and ordered by popularity.

 ### NetSuite Distributed Adaptor Exports
 If you are using the Integrator to build NetSuite based integrations, we highly recommend you install our Distributed Adaptor (DA for short).
 It's a SuiteApp that gets installed as a Bundle directly in your NetSuite account.
 Once installed, it enables a super powerful export engine that can both export NetSuite data in realtime, intercepting events in NetSuite as they happen, and also run batch based exports that utilize NetSuite's SuiteScript APIs for more advanced and efficient search and custom logic capabilities.
 Two examples follow.
 The first outlines the steps required to create a realtime export, and the second does the same for a batch based export.
-Please note that both samples were generated to illustrate capabilities, not to provide fully functional NetSuite exports.

 #### NetSuite Realtime Export
 ##### First, create your export resource.
 POST /exports